jordanbell2357/jordanbell2357.github.io/_euler/euler-algebra-I-09.md

 #### Section I. "Of the different Methods of calculating Simple Quantities."
 Chapter 9.
 "Of the Addition and Subtraction of Fractions."

-**94.** When fractions have equal denominators, there is no difficulty in adding and subtracting them; for ²⁄₇ + ³⁄₇ is equal to ⁵⁄₇, and ⁴⁄₇ - ²⁄₇ is equal to ²⁄₇.
-In this case, therefore, either for addition or subtraction, we alter
+<span class="art">94</span> When fractions have equal denominators, there is no difficulty
+in adding and subtracting them; for ²⁄₇ + ³⁄₇ is equal to ⁵⁄₇, and ⁴⁄₇ - ²⁄₇ is equal to ²⁄₇.
+In this case,
+therefore, either for addition or subtraction, we alter